Implications of portal vector-like lepton on associated Higgs production at a multi-TeV muon collider: Introduction

+{ After examining the various constraints on the model parameter space arising from Higgs signal strength measurements, heavy Higgs and di-Higgs searches at the LHC, limits from lepton flavor universality and other electroweak precision observables, searches for vector-like leptons at the LHC, as well as consistency with current experimental results on the muon $g-2$, we proceed to explore the implications for dark matter relic abundance and associated Higgs production at a proposed future lepton collider, utilizing the {\it non-decoupling effect} within the {\it perturbative unitarity} limit.}

+{We investigate the role of the pVLL in the context of DM relic density calculations, assuming that the dark sector contains a Dirac DM particle ($\chi$) charged under $U(1)_D$ as a motivation behind the consideration of pVLL extension of the SM.
+In the absence of the pVLL state, the annihilation rate in the $\chi \bar\chi \to f \bar f$ channel is typically suppressed due to the small gauge kinetic mixing (KM), often resulting in an overabundant relic density.
+The indirect effect of the pVLL is to {\it facilitate} DM annihilation into a pair of muons by modifying the $\mu^+ \mu^- \gamma_d$ vertex, without introducing any additional Feynman diagrams.
+Furthermore, its presence introduces a non-trivial interplay between the gauge kinetic mixing and fermion mixing parameters.}

-We explore this {\it non-decoupling }effect within the limit of {\it perturbative unitarity} at the proposed future muon collider, focusing on Higgs production in association with a vector boson ($\mu^+ \mu^- \to h V$ with $V= Z, \gamma_d$).
+{The non-decoupling effect also show up in the Higgs production in association with a vector boson at the proposed future muon collider} ($\mu^+ \mu^- \to h V$ with $V= Z, \gamma_d$).
 The muon collider \cite{Delahaye:2019omf,Schulte:2022brl,Black:2022cth} is envisioned as a high-energy circular lepton collider that combines the clean experimental environment of lepton collisions with access to multi-TeV center-of-mass energies ($\sqrt{s}$), in contrast to circular $e^+e^-$ machines.
 It is designed to operate at energy stages from an initial 3 TeV to 10 TeV (or higher), corresponding to circumferences of about 4.5 km and 10 km, respectively, with expected peak integrated luminosities of 1 ab$^{-1}$ at $\sqrt{s} = 3$ TeV and 10 ab$^{-1}$ at $\sqrt{s} = 10$ TeV \cite{InternationalMuonCollider:2024jyv}.